-5.2 Unconnected with Meetings or Conferences.
+5.2 Unconnected with Meetings or Third-Party Events.
 Members may pay for business meals and drinks that take place in a setting that is conducive to business discussions and is not selected because of its leisure or recreational facilities.
-However, Members may not pay for any other kind of hospitality, for example in the form of entertainment as described in 5.1.
+However, Members may not pay for any other kind of hospitality.